Towards Aligned Data Removal via Twin Machine Unlearning: Introduction

-Regarding the construction of discriminative representation, we propose to integrate three complementary features, each possessing strong discriminability to distinguish between easy and hard samples.
-(1) The first feature is the Nearest-distance Feature (NF).
-For each sample $x$ in $D_f$, we identify its nearest neighbor in $D_r$, and the distance between them is considered the nearest-distance feature.
-Intuitively, if $x$ is an easy sample, it typically has similar samples in $D_r$, resulting in a small distance to its nearest neighbor.
-In contrast, the nearest-distance feature for a hard sample tends to be large.
+Regarding the second challenge, we propose to integrate three complementary features, each possessing strong discriminability to distinguish between easy and hard samples.
+(1) The first feature is the Distance Feature (DF).
+For each sample $x$ in $D_f$, we identify its nearest neighbor in $D_r$, and the distance between them is considered as a feature.
+Intuitively, if $x$ is an easy sample, it typically has similar samples in $D_r$, resulting in a small distance.
+In contrast, the distance feature for a hard sample tends to be large.
 (2) The second feature is the Adversarial-attack Feature (AF).
 We construct this feature by employing adversarial attacks\cite{madry2017towards,goodfellow2014explaining,moosavi2017universal}, which aim to fool a trained model into making incorrect predictions with small adversarial perturbations.
 Clearly, hard samples are more vulnerable to adversarial attacks compared to easy samples due to their proximity to the decision boundary.
 Hence, the results of adversarial attack can be considered a discriminative feature.(3) The third feature is the Curriculum-learning-loss Feature (CF).
 Curriculum learning theory \cite{kumar2010self,tullis2011effectiveness,bengio2009curriculum} suggests that easy samples are learned earlier than hard samples.
 Therefore, the loss value of the first fine-tuning epoch is considered a feature to distinguish between easy and hard samples.